Curriculum for Excellence is the name given to the most wide-ranging and radical review of Scottish education in a generation.

 In S4 Standard Grades have been replaced with qualifications known as ‘National 4' and ‘National 5'.
 Higher and Advanced Higher examinations will remain largely in their current form and will continue to be the benchmark for entry to further and higher education.

-Click here for further information on Curriculum for Excellence, the link will take you to the ‘Parentzone' section of the Education Scotland website.
+For further information on Curriculum for Excellence, take a look at the ‘Parentzone' section of the Education Scotland website.